dblythy/vue3-google-map/docs/config/index.md

 ### Core API

-Beyond just the `config` parameter, however, we identify core aspects of the API and make this available on the root of the component.
-Sometimes this just means us proxying properties through from the `config` but other times we may try to make improvements to the funtionality.
+Beyond just the `options` parameter, however, we identify core aspects of the API and make this available on the root of the component.
+Sometimes this just means us proxying properties through from the `options` but other times we may try to make improvements to the funtionality.
 Let's give two example of this using the `GoogleMap` component:

 #### Example 1: Zoom Level